mrcbax/ActiveAntiPhish/README.md

 YARA Rules
 ---
 In the `rules` directory you can find a yara ruleset for the phishkits in this repo as well as a generic rule for detecting phishing page source code (phish kits all use a similar design/coding style).

+Advisories
+---
+You can find current phishing advisories in `ADVISORIES.md`.